 The above represents the battery method to clear CMOS, and the same can also be achieved using the jumper method.

 However, it can be a bit more tricky and is best done under the supervision of a hardware specialist if you aren’t too comfortable with the motherboard and its components.

 - Restart your PC.

-- When the PC has just started to boot, press Del or F2 repeatedly under the BIOS screen appear.
+- Press Del or F2 repeatedly under the BIOS screen when the PC has just started to boot.
 Refer to the company manual for the exact key applicable for your PC to enter into BIOS.

 - Locate the Chassis intrusion feature and set it to Disabled.

-The above steps should be all that is needed to take care of the Chassis intruded!
+The above steps should be all needed to take care of the Chassis intruded!
 Fatal Error… System Halted error message.
-Some of the steps mentioned above require you to have some amount of hardware skills, so you might want to contact a professional.
+Some of the steps mentioned above require hardware skills, so you might want to contact a professional.

 If you are facing a fatal system error on Windows 10, check our detailed guide to fix it quickly.

 Feel free to let us know the solution that helped you fix this issue in the comments below.